 Recommendations for Developing a Multiplex Digital PCR Assay

 Digital PCR (dPCR) is one of the most sensitive and precise methodologies for quantification of nucleic acids and is the preferred approach for the detection of low frequency mutations in a high wild-type background.
 For detecting minor allele frequency (MAF) using standard dPCR, a duplex assay is utilized to differentiate between wild-type and a mutant single nucleotide polymorphism (SNP) enabling absolute quantification.
-Recently, however, many investigators have pushed beyond the two probe experimental design and have developed multiplex assays to assess multiple mutations within a single sample.1,2,3 Multiplex dPCR for sequences located in genes such as EGFR and KRAS that have multiple cancer-relevant SNPs, are the most requested assay designs as the presence of these mutations determine a clinical course of action.
+Recently, however, many investigators have pushed beyond the two probe experimental design and have developed multiplex assays to assess multiple mutations within a single sample.1,2,3 Multiplex dPCR for sequences located in genes such as EGFR and KRAS that have multiple cancer-relevant SNPs, are the most requested assay designs.
 The following technical note describes in detail the recommended workflow for optimizing a multiplex dPCR assay for detecting multiple SNPs from a single sample.

 Qualifying and Optimizing Digital PCR Assays using Real-time Quantitative PCR